 7. Harvest Your Microgreens

 In about 2-4 weeks, your microgreens should be ready to harvest.
 You’ll harvest them by using your kitchen scissors.
-You’ll want to cut them right above the soil level.
+You’ll cut them right above the soil level.

-Then you’ll want to rinse the freshly cut microgreens under the water.
+Then rinse the freshly cut microgreens under the water.
 I like using a colander for this step, but you can simply hold them in your hand and rinse them if you wish.